 - "After, I want to stay connected.
 Don't forget about me the day I'm off your active list."

 None of these describe internal processes.
 All of them describe outcomes and experiences.
-And most organizations have robust systems for the former and almost nothing designed around the latter.
+And most organisations have robust systems for the former and almost nothing designed around the latter.

-The gap between what stakeholders describe and what organizations deliver isn't about effort.
-People inside the organization are working hard.
+The gap between what stakeholders describe and what organisations deliver isn't about effort.
+People inside the organisation are working hard.
 It's about orientation.
-The work is organized around the organization's structure rather than around the stakeholder's journey.
+The work is organized around the organisation's structure rather than around the stakeholder's journey.

 The Metrics That Lie to You